A better way to do visual regression testingDecember 21, 2016

 Code-free tests = higher ROI

 We get it, coding is fun.
-What’s not fun, however, is having to spend days scripting hundreds of UI tests that really don’t produce any business value.
+What’s not fun, though, is having to spend days scripting hundreds of UI tests that don’t produce any business value.
 What’s even less fun is rewriting half of these tests every time someone adds a new menu item or removes a field from the subscription form.
-Besides, having to code your tests means that you’ll need experienced programmers to cover your UI testing needs.
+Besides, having to code your tests means that you’ll need QAs with solid programming skills.

 Visual Baseline with Smart Comparison and Smart Locators

 When creating Screenster tests, you record a series of actual user actions.
 Every time a user interacts with the UI, Screenster captures a screenshot of the page along with its DOM.

 The screenshots from the first test run become the Visual Baseline.
 Once you change your UI and start running visual regression testing, Screenster will compare new screenshots to the baseline.
 When comparing the two, the platform is smart enough to disable anti-aliasing to filter out insignificant differences caused by rendering.
 At the same time, it’ll detect layout issues, broken fonts, and unexpected color changes even if the difference comes down to a single pixel.
 Basically, we’re talking about here are visual/CSS regression testing suites with more precise tests and fewer false positives.

 Thanks to a feature called Smart Locators, Screenster will also recognize individual elements and store their DOM parent trees, CSS classes and IDs for future access.
 This way, even if the DOM structure of a page changes, Screenster will still be able to target these elements.

 If a particular change is intended, you can add it to the baseline with one mouse click.
 In case there are dynamic areas on the page, you can exclude them from future comparison by clicking on the Ignore button in the dashboard.
 That’s right, there is no need to search for individual tests or hand-code workarounds — the feature is part of the native functionality of the platform.